Wednesday, December 05, 2012

 YAR Yet Another Remake: knockoff's, covers, & remakes of shows, movies, & music songs; negative connotation

-I am Officially coining an acronym.
+I am officially coining an acronym.
 Been using this for a few years now.. hopefully it will catch on, perhaps sending a message to writers to be innovative and to producers/editors to take more risks.

 YAR Yet Another Remake: knockoff's, covers, & remakes of shows, movies, & music songs; negative connotation